← Digesting

-I enjoyed Boyd Kane's "Why Your Boss Isn't Worried About AI" for honing in on how many non-tech people assume AI can be debugged and fixed like traditional software.
+I enjoyed Boyd Kane's "Why Your Boss Isn't Worried About AI" for honing in on a common assumption: that AI can be debugged and fixed like traditional software.

-The core insight: AI problems come from training data, not code bugs.
+The core insight: AI problems typically stem from training data rather than traditional code bugs.

 The software that runs AI acts very differently to the software that runs most of your computer or your phone.